 - Anyone considering joining the TOPRA Board who would like to gain an understanding of what will be required and how governance of not-for-profit organisations works.

 This course offers 10 CPD hour for successful completion, to learn about why CPD is important visit the Lifelong Learning page.

 Members: This course is free for members.

-Once you have purchased the webinar, you will receive an email from firstname.lastname@example.org with a link to the webinar within one hour.
-Once received, simply click on the link in the email to access the webinar.
-You will have access to the webinar for six months from the day of purchase.
+Once you have made the purchase, you will receive an email from firstname.lastname@example.org with a link to the online learning activity within 24 hours.
+Once received, simply click on the link in the email to access the learning activity.
+You will have access to the online learning activity for six months from the day of purchase.
 Please note, if you select the pay later option, you will not have access until payment has been cleared.

 Terms and conditions